qlico/qlico/docs/quick-start.md

 Congratulations, you're now running `qlico-core`.

+More information about Qlico architecture can be found in the [Qlico architecture](usage/qlico-architecture.md) page.

 ## Adding Qlico to your (existing) project(s)

 To start using Qlico, you'll need a `qlico` folder and `Dockerfile` inside